dbayardAWS/intro-data-lake/lab1/README.md

 These labs will use the public Amazon Customer Reviews dataset.
 Amazon Customer Reviews (a.k.a.
 Product Reviews) is one of Amazon’s iconic products.
 In a period of over two decades since the first review in 1995, millions of Amazon customers have contributed over a hundred million reviews to express opinions and describe their experiences regarding products on the Amazon.com website.
 Find out more about the dataset [here](https://s3.amazonaws.com/amazon-reviews-pds/readme.html).

-* Download the sample dataset to your local computer from [https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz).
+* Download a sample dataset to your local computer from [https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Kitchen_v1_00.tsv.gz).
+This dataset contains reviews for products in the Kitchen product category.
 Save the dataset file somewhere where you can easily find it later.

 ![screenshot](images/Download.png)

-### Upload the sample dataset
+### Upload the sample dataset to the Data Lake

 * In your S3 console, navigate into the raw_[your-initials] folder.
 * Click on Create Folder to create a sub-folder under your raw folder.